A Generalized Semi-Analytic Model for Magnetar-Driven Supernovae: Results

 \subsection{Effect of Varying Braking Index}

 Light curve luminosity and morphology can vary significantly with variations in magnetar braking index.
 Figure \ref{fig:nvar} shows the bolometric luminosity, absolute $g$-band magnitude, and absolute $r$-band magnitude for several supernovae where only the braking index $n$ is varied.
 The ejecta mass, spin-down time, and total rotational energy are fixed to 10 $M_\odot$, 10$^6$ s, and 10$^{52}$ erg, with initial magnetar luminosity calculated from Equation \ref{eqn:elt}; all other parameters are the same as in Section \ref{sec:etos}.
 The timing of the light curve peak can vary by a factor of $\sim$ 3 and late-time luminosities by orders of magnitude, with large $n$ peaking later and having higher luminosities at later times, although the variation in late-time luminosity asymptotes as $n$ increases due to the exponent in Equation \ref{eqn:llasky} asymptoting to $-1$.
-The peak luminosity can vary by $\sim$ 1 mag and is highest for $n \approx$ 3 in this case, although this will likely vary depending on the energetics and diffusion time of the supernova.
+The peak luminosity can vary by $\sim$ 1 mag and is highest for $n \approx$ 3 in this case, although this is not true in general, and these numbers will vary depending on the energetics and diffusion time of the supernova.
+The requirement of constant rotational energy drives down $L_0$ (Equation \ref{eqn:elt}), leading to less energy injected at early times and more at later times, which causes the peak luminosity to decreases at large $n$.